graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 It is a substitute for the Keras Sequential class, when only a single IPU is used for training.
-For a high performance multi-IPU solution use the ``PipelinedModel`` described below.
+For a high performance multi-IPU solution use the ``SequentialPipelineModel`` described below.

 Unlike the standard Keras model classes, it must be trained, evaluated and operated with the ``fit``, ``evaluate`` and ``predict`` methods.
 It cannot be called directly.
 For a similar reason, you cannot get the list of trainable variables before you have executed it.

-PipelinedModel class
+PipelineModel and SequentialPipelineModel classes
 ____________________

-``PipelinedModel`` is a substitute for the Keras Sequential model class, with support for multi-device IPU pipelines.
+``PipelineModel`` and ``SequentialPipelineModel`` are substitutes for the Keras Model and Sequential model classes (respectively), with support for multi-device IPU pipelines.
 Using pipelined execution allows the IPU to achieve high compute efficiency while utilising multiple devices.

-The PipelinedModel has the same API as the standard Keras Model and Sequential classes, but will train the model on multiple IPUs and stream the data into the devices using an Infeed queue which is created automatically.
+PipelineModel and SequentialPipelineModel have the same APIs as the standard Keras Model and Sequential classes, but will train the model on multiple IPUs and stream the data into the devices using an Infeed queue which is created automatically.

+When defining a graph for use with PipelineModel, the stage at which a node (or set of nodes) is to be executed is given by the ``PipelineStage`` context in which it is created.

-The constructor takes, rather than a list of layers as with the standard Sequential model, a list of lists of layers, one for each IPU pipeline stage.
+The constructor of SequentialPipelineModel takes, rather than a list of layers as with the standard Sequential model, a list of lists of layers, one for each IPU pipeline stage.

-See the examples section to see how the API is used.
+See the examples section to see how the APIs of each are used.

 In a machine learning model a step is often considered to be one pass through the model where the forward pass is done, then the gradients are calculated